bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 |`shipping_addresses`|

 You can create overrides for calculated values such as product prices, subtotal and totals by sending a fixed value in the request.
 If values are not supplied for these properties, they will be automatically calculated based on the preset store values and tax rules.

 You can override order subtotal and/or total.
 If you choose to override one, we strongly recommend that you override both, because the system will not accurately calculate the other.

+To add a manual discount, overwrite the product price or use the `discount_amount`; `discount_amount` accepts a fixed dollar amount.

 Tax will be calculated based on the tax rules specified in the store, except in the case of automatic taxes.
 However, in both cases, you can optionally override the tax values by specifying `price_inc_tax` and `price_ex_tax`.

 If a store has automatic tax enabled, BigCommerce does not compute sales tax on orders created via the API.

 ## FAQ